 - If an injunction is granted, it could last for a set period — for example, one year — or may have no expiration date.

 Domestic assault and battery charges

 Many domestic violence arrests are based on she-said, he-said scenarios and lack physical evidence to corroborate the alleged victim’s statements.
 Generally, this is not enough to convict you of a serious violent crime.
 If police are called to your home on a domestic battery or assault complaint, remember to exercise your rights to remain silent and have an attorney present.
 Our lawyers hold the prosecution to its burden of proving the charges against you beyond a reasonable doubt.

-Call our Tavares lawyers to challenge the domestic violence accusations against you
+Call our lawyers in Clermont, Tavares or Inverness to challenge a domestic violence accusation

 To defend against a domestic violence injunction or a domestic battery charge, call Largey Law at 352.432.1701 or contact the firm online to schedule your free consultation.
 We can meet with you at your home or at the jail.
 From our three office locations in Tavares, Inverness and Clermont, we help clients throughout Central Florida.
 Se habla español.